EmilySu08/MathProject/README.md

 * numpy
 * pandas
 * %matplotlib inline

 Then read in and process "user_ratings.csv" and "user_history.csv" using the pandas package "read_csv".

+Implement the elbow method for Kmeans clustering to find the appropriate amount of clusters to use on "user_history.csv".
+Plot the results on a graph to visualize the 'elbow' on each cluster.

 ### Step 2: Building the SGD Regressor